Health insurance policies are not easy in terms of understanding. There are lot of ifs and buts in terms and conditions of the policy.

 1: Helps you select the right product:

 Let’s accept this.
 Health insurance, with its complex terminologies and a lot of ifs and buts in the fine print, is not at all easy to decode for the lay individual.
-Also, with so many insurance companies in the market offering ever new and innovative features, which policy is best suited for you can be a difficult task.
+Also, with so many health insurance companies in the market offering ever new and innovative features, which policy is best suited for you can be a difficult task.
 This is where a health insurance advisor comes into picture and adds value.
 An advisor is “in the market” and in the know of things as to what works and what not, and which is the right fit for you as a consumer.
 Also, especially a broker can compare health insurance policies from a wide range of products to suit the best possible product for you.
 This ensures that with the expert guidance of a broker, selection of the right product, which is almost half the job, is done well.

 2: Follow up for issuance: